-We have a lower than average proportion of children in receipt of this grant across the school (11%) with % in years groups ranging from 0% to 17%.
+Historically, we have a lower than average proportion of children in receipt of this grant across the school but this is rising post Covid (15%) with % in years groups ranging from 7% to 20%.

 The school has data on its composition broken down by types of impairment and by Special Educational Needs and Disabilities (SEND).